superbrave/gdpr-bundle/Resources/doc/anonymizer.md

 ##### Simple fixed value

-Setting an fixed value for the property.
+Setting a fixed value for the property.

 ```php
 <?php